6 Minute Read

-Being upside down on your car loan means you owe more on the loan than your car is currently worth.
+You are upside down on your car loan when you owe more on the loan than your car is currently worth.
 Let’s say you’ve got a $15,000 car loan and your car is valued at $7,000.
 That means you’re $8,000 upside down.
 Yup—it’s a huge bummer.
 If your loan is upside down, it’s much harder to catch up on your loan payments as your car’s value continues to drop with time and miles.

 Feeling sucker-punched?
 You’re not alone.
 A 2018 study of the State of the Automotive Finance Market proves outstanding loan balances are continuing to set record highs.
 Not only that, but loan amounts and payments for new and used cars are also on the rise.